xkx9431/dev-notes-java/docs/concurrency/excutor-future-callable.md

 }

 ```
+!!!
+Notes
->  1) newSingleThreadExecutor()-an executor with only one thread
+      1) newSingleThreadExecutor()-an executor with only one thread
->  2) newFixedThreadPool(poolSize)-an executor with poolSizethreads
+      2) newFixedThreadPool(poolSize)-an executor with poolSizethreads
->  3) newCachedThreadPool()-creates threads on demand-keeps unused threads for 60s-then terminates them
+      3) newCachedThreadPool()-creates threads on demand-keeps unused threads for 60s-then terminates them
->  4) newScheduledThreadPool(poolSize)-creates a pool of threads-returns a ScheduledExecutorService
+      4) newScheduledThreadPool(poolSize)-creates a pool of threads-returns a ScheduledExecutorService

+!!!
+Notes
     The ScheduledExecutorService:
     -  schedule(task, delay)
     - scheduleAtFixedRate(task, delay, period)
     - scheduleWithFixedDelay(task, initialDelay, delay)

+!!!
+Notes
     An ExecutorServiceneeds to be properly shutdown
     1) shutdown()
     - continue to execute all submitted tasks,
     - execute waiting tasks,
     - do not accept new tasks-then shutdown
-2) shutdownNow()
+    1) shutdownNow()
     - halt the running tasks,
     -  do not execute waiting tasks,
     -  then shutdown
-3) awaitTermination(timeout)
+    1) awaitTermination(timeout)
     - shutdown()
     - wait for the timeout,
     - if there are remaining tasks, then halt everything